webdev1001/angulardb/README.md

 Be sure to handle any permissions issues that arise.

 As for _api/api.php_, it must be edited to point to an actual MySQL database with the corresponding tables.
-Future updates will include a more generalized API and the ability to modify the API settings more easily through JSON configuration files.

 .htaccess must be enabled on your server, and mod_rewrite must be installed and active.